mightyleader/Multipeer_Talk/presentation.md

 ####* optional Array with ```SecIdentityRef``` and ```SecCertificateRef``` items

 ^ couple of things to point out, the security identity is an optional NSArray.
+Provides authorisation
 It would contain a SecIdentityRef struct which contains a certificate/key pair which idents the local user.
+Session gets delegate callback when it receives a certifcate chain

 ---